Sage/argos/guides/upgrading_v12_to_v20/README.md

 `Sage.Platform.Mobile.Fields.BooleanField`

-The following modules have been from from `argos-sdk/src/Controls` to `argos-saleslogix/src/Fields`:
+The following modules have been moved from `argos-sdk/src/Controls` to `argos-saleslogix/src/Fields`:

 * AddressField
 * NameField